-Neuralgia - is a painful sensation along the nerve or in the area of its representation on the body.
+Neuralgia is a painful sensation along the nerve or in the area of its representation on the body.
 With neuralgia, mainly sensitive parts of nerves mixed in function or sympathetic parts of the autonomic nervous system are affected.

-- trigeminal neuralgia - severe pain in the innervation zone of trigeminal nerve branches on the face, cornea of the eyeball and in the mouth
+Trigeminal neuralgia - severe pain in the area of innervation by the branches of the trigeminal nerve on the face, the cornea of the eyeball, and in the mouth.

-Diagnosis of neuralgia is not difficult for specialists.
-Diagnosis begins from neurological examination of patient with the typical complaints for neuralgia.
-In some cases, may require an additional instrumental examination (ENG) if the reason for the emergence of neuralgia had an injury in the projection of the nerve.
+Diagnosis of neuralgia does not cause difficulties for specialists.
+Diagnosis of neuralgia begins with a neurological examination of a patient with typical complaints about this disease.
+In some cases, additional instrumental examination (electroneurography) may be required if the cause of neuralgia was trauma in the projection of the nerve.

-Treatment options for neuralgia (intercostal neuralgia, trigeminal neuralgia) is chosen individually in each case.
+Neuralgia treatment is selected individually in each case.
 It includes a set of conservative procedures:

 - homeopathic remedies